airbr/morganwebdev.org/content/posts/github-mentoring.md

     * I was told by one software engineer I interviewed with for an internship "If there is a link there, I will click it"
 2. Reasonably clear build instructions near the top (in case they do want to run your project or even if they don't)
 3. Screenshots of the app or project in action (again, they may not have time to run your project)
-4. A summary or description of the project as it exists (whats the goal of this? it is more than just to finish a tutorial I hope)
+4. A summary or description of the project as it exists (whats the goal of this? it's more than just to finish a tutorial I hope)
-5. Description of goals or future development (go hog wild! show that you care even if it is unlikely to progress)
+5. Description of goals or future development (go hog wild! show that you care even if it's unlikely to progress)
 6. List of any contributors or citations for inspiration/code used
 7. Technical specifications - Drop in names of tech and libraries used here for the viewer's benefit.
 Remember the viewer of your GitHub may be less technical! nothing wrong with listing HTML5, CSS3 for example.